 We know the Hyksos capital was not far from the Hebrews' settlement area.
 The city of Rameses was nearby.
 It is likely this is the primary work area of the Hebrew slaves.
 The writer of Exodus says they built Pithom and Rameses.
 Exodus says their departure point from Egypt was Succoth, which is in that area.
 If the many details are actually historical, then the people all had to be close and this gathering point had to be close to the meeting headquarters of the King where Moses and Aaron went so often to speak with him.

 Many people make extended historical claims from the names and details in the Exodus story.
 That is not my interest.
+Timelines are likewise tenuous.
 Details may be heightened for the oral dramatic effect of the original story.
 Yet the names seems to match much that is known from history and recent studies in various disciplines.
 I am not concerned with the details of the Exodus or how many Israelites there were, or their particular route.
 I am discussing here the matters related to the Hyksos and the various Semitic people who seem to have taken refuge in the Delta area around this time.

 Even so, in light of all other comments in the Genesis and Exodus text, it seems clear the descendants of Jacob lived and worked in the eastern delta area.
 It is clear in the story also that Joseph's and Pharaoh's homes and offices were there as well.

-All this evidence seems to indicate that the Genesis statement that the Hebrews had filled "all the land" is one of the many instances of the common Semitic narrative style of overstatement for emphasis.
+All this evidence seems to indicate that the Exodus statement that the Hebrews had filled "all the land" (Ex 1:7) is one of the many instances of the common Semitic narrative style of overstatement for emphasis.
 Modern readers also tend to impose our concept of the Nation-State of Egypt with the boundaries we know today.
 The recent rationalist history of western culture unfortunately detracts us with its tendency to reduce phrases into an analytical scientistic perspective that assumes the primary goal or purpose of every word or phrase is only to feed our hunger for bare abstract facts.